 The Company utilizes annual capital and operating expenditure budgets to facilitate the management of its capital requirement.
-These budgets are approved by management and the Board of Directors and updated for changes in the budgets underlying assumptions as necessary.
+These budgets are prepared by management and approved the Board of Directors and updated for changes in the budgets' underlying assumptions as necessary.